RyDana/genomefoundry-jekyll/my_collections/_opportunities/research_assistant.md

 ---
+published: true #this should only be true for pages ready to be published
 title: Research Assistant, Microbial Genome Engineering
 subtitle: Multiple positions available
 description: #optional. if doesnt exist, willbe filled by the first words of the content